Loloopsmybad/posture-detection-/README.md

 if slope is not in the desired range --> wrong posture

-if posture is in the desired range --> corrct posture
+if posture is in the desired range --> correct posture